-Recommended for approval (with changes recommended by the Director of Shoreline Metro) by the Sheboygan MPO Technical and Policy Advisory Committees on September 6, 2018.
+Recommended for approval by the Sheboygan MPO Technical and Policy Advisory Committees on September 3, 2020.

-Approved for the MPO by the Bay-Lake Regional Planning Commission on September 14, 2018.
+Approved for the MPO by the Bay-Lake Regional Planning Commission on September 11, 2020.

-Approved for Shoreline Metro by the Sheboygan Transit Commission on October 29, 2018.
+Approved for Shoreline Metro by the Sheboygan Transit Commission on September 22, 2020.